 - Genetic Diseases

-CHLA is poised to lead discoveries of new genetically driven cancer treatments.
-Headed by internationally renowned pediatric hematologist-oncologist Alan S. Wayne, MD, the Children’s Center for Cancer and Blood Diseases leads innovative clinical trials and laboratory research in an effort to identify new therapies for children with acute lymphoblastic leukemia, neuroblastoma and brain tumors; it is home to multiple phase I clinical trial consortia to test innovative treatments for these diseases.
+CHLA is at the forefront of discovering new genetically-driven cancer treatments.
+Led by internationally renowned pediatric hematologist-oncologist Alan S. Wayne, MD, the Cancer and Blood Disease Institute conducts innovative clinical trials and laboratory research to identify new therapies for children with acute lymphoblastic leukemia, neuroblastoma and brain tumors.
+The Institute is home to multiple phase I clinical trial consortia to test pioneering treatments for these diseases.

-At The Vision Center, headed by Thomas Lee, MD, leading physicians are researching the origins of retinoblastoma, the most common eye tumor in children, as well as developing new approaches to detect and treat this devastating disease.
+At The Vision Center, led by Thomas C. Lee, MD, physicians are researching the origins of retinoblastoma, the most common eye tumor in children, as well as developing new approaches to detect and treat this devastating disease.

-Timothy Triche, MD, PhD, the co-director of our Center for Personalized Medicine, is an internationally recognized leader in genomics and pediatric cancer.
-His research in the genomic characterization of pediatric tumors, joined with the diagnostic expertise of David Parham, MD, chief of Anatomic Pathology, has made us one of the leading institutions worldwide for diagnosing and treating pediatric sarcomas.
+Timothy Triche, MD, PhD, co-Director of CHLA’s Center for Personalized Medicine, is an internationally recognized leader in genomics and pediatric cancer.
+His research, in collaboration with the Division of Anatomic Pathology, has made CHLA one of the leading institutions worldwide for diagnosing and treating pediatric sarcomas.

 There are a number of health conditions that have an especially high genetic risk factor, including craniofacial abnormalities, epilepsy, autism and heart defects.
 Working with world-class leaders, the Center for Personalized Medicine will use the latest genomic technologies to more accurately determine the genetic causes of these diseases, develop genomic-based tests to identify the diseases in pediatric patients—including early detection in newborns—and develop new treatments for patients who suffer from inherited diseases.